 The following rating scale will be used to assess your performance during your interview/presentation:

-5. Consistently High Performance
+5. Consistently High Demonstration

-4. Good Performance
+4. Good Demonstration

 The CVF* outlines nationally recognised behaviours and values that guide how all PSNI employees should work.